zimolzak/birthday-party/list.md

 - **Morse code electronic gizmos**

     - MFJ-419 "CW Elmer," $170.
-Portable gizmo that also interprets what you send and makes up random letters for you to copy.
+Portable gizmo for Morse code practice.
+It interprets what you send and makes up random letters for you to copy.

     - K45B CW Modem from [K1EL Systems](https://www.k1elsystems.com).
       Type on a keyboard and out comes Morse code letters to your radio.
 Listens to your radio and displays the Morse code that it hears.
-No computer required. $239
+No computer required. $239.

     - [gigaparts.com](https://gigaparts.com) sells "Scout CPO," $50.
 A
       code practice oscillator is literally just a speaker that goes